galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 # Discussion: Choosing the right tool

 When it comes to taxonomic assignment while analyzing metagenomic data, in this tutorial presented Kraken2 is not the only tool available.
-Several papers do benchmarking of different tools and their results are presented in the following section, with focus on tools that are available in Galaxy ({% cite Meyer.2022 %},{% cite Sczyrba.2017 %},{% cite Ye.2019 %}).
+Several papers do benchmarking of different tools ({% cite Meyer.2022 %},{% cite Sczyrba.2017 %},{% cite Ye.2019 %}) and their results are presented in the following section, with focus on tools that are available in Galaxy.
 When it comes to taxonomic profiling, thus investigating the abundance of specific taxa, the biggest problem is the abundance bias.
 It is introduced during isolation of DNA (which might work for some organisms better then for others) and by PCR duplicates during PCR amplification.

 When benchmarking different classification tools, several metrics are used to compare their performance: